-Lead poisoning in adults can cause serious health effects, such as high blood pressure, nerve disorders, brain damage, kidney damage and reproductive damage.
+Lead exposure can cause high blood pressure and brain, kidney and reproductive health issues in adults.
 Symptoms of lead poisoning include headaches, stomach cramps, constipation, muscle/joint pain, trouble sleeping, fatigue, irritability, and loss of sex drive.
 Most adults with lead poisoning don't look or feel sick.

 If you think you may have been exposed to lead, answer the questions in the self-assessment guide below.
 See your doctor for a venous blood lead test if you answer yes to any of the questions in the self-assessment guide.

 If you have questions about your exposure to lead, or to find out where to get a blood lead test, call 311 and ask for the Healthy Homes Program.

 Keep away from lead and always wash your hands and face before eating or drinking.
 To learn more about steps you can take to protect yourself and your family, review the Adult Lead Fact Sheet (PDF)

 Workers are exposed by breathing lead dust or lead fumes during construction activities that disturb old lead-based paint, such as renovations, repairs, demolition, and clean-up.
 Federal and state laws require employers to protect workers from exposure to lead.
 If you work in a job that exposes you to lead, see below: